hacl-star/hacl-star/doc/API.rst

-EverCrypt APIs are generally agile, i.e. clients only need to change one argument to a function call in order to use a different algorithm; furthermore, those APIs are multiplexing, i.e. they automatically pick the most suitable implementation based ont he results of target CPU detection.
+EverCrypt APIs are generally agile, i.e. clients only need to change one argument to a function call in order to use a different algorithm; furthermore, those APIs are multiplexing, i.e. they automatically pick the most suitable implementation based on he results of target CPU detection.

 This means that the EverCrypt API for Chacha-Poly is found in ``EverCrypt_AEAD.h``; clients are expected to first allocate state, passing in